Sample DQLs

 DQL> select * from dm_document

-2 > The work around to continue with this query is typing go and pressing Enter again
+The workaround to continue with this query is typing go and pressing Enter again.

 DQL> select * from dm_document